elastic/integrations/packages/cloud_security_posture/docs/README.md

 | Findings          | Findings communicate the outcome of a specific resource being evaluated with a specific rule.
 All latest findings are viewable on the findings page |
 | Benchmark Rules   | Benchmark rules are used to assess Kubernetes resources for secure configuration.
 Benchmark rules are viewable on the Benchmark page                                                                                                                                                   |

+## How KSPM works

+When adding the KSPM integration, a Kubernetes manifest is generated that, when applied to a cluster, deploys an elastic agent as a DaemonSet- this ensures that all Nodes are evaluated for secure configuration.
+When first deployed, the security posture of relevant resources is calculated immediately and every four hours after that.
+After every evaluation, findings are sent back to elasticsearch and can be viewed as a summary on the posture dashboard or individually on the findings page.

 ## Compatibility

 This integration is tested with Kubernetes 1.21.x and currently supports the security posture assessment of: